 This Best Non-Animated Family Movies reviews page contains a growing list of our favorite Family, Kid & Teen Movies!

-Non-Animated Family Movies to match everyone’s tastes is not always an easy thing.
+Finding non-Animated Family Movies to match everyone’s tastes is not always an easy thing.
 Our kids all had different favorites and interests.
-Spending family time together was important to us.
+But spending family time together was important to us.

 So we would have one of our kids (they would take turns) select a variety of movies.
 They would lay 5 or 6 of them on the coffee table and we would all vote for our top three.